- Community Services

 The U.S. Department of Housing and Urban Development (HUD) may grant an exception to these provisions and allow residents to receive funds for the rehabilitation of a home, provided the City publicly disclose the nature of the potential conflict and an opinion from the City attorney that the interest for which we are seeking the exception is not in violation of State or Local law.
 The potential conflict in this case arises from the fact that the applicant is an employee of the City of Miami Gardens, and the City is a recipient of CDBG funding.
 Ms. Sonja K. Dickens, serving as City Attorney, will review all documentation and issue a legal opinion regarding the potential conflict of interest.
 She will determine whether the residents application violates 24 CFR 570.611 or any City administrative policy.

-If you have any questions regarding this notice, please feel free to contact Ms. Jeannette M. Smith, Community Development Director at the Community Development Department (305) 622-8041.
+If you have any questions regarding this notice, please feel free to contact Ms. Tracey-Ann Anthony, Community Services Director at the Community Services Department (305) 622-8041.